 The first thing to know is that, for the most part, these incidents are not accidents.
 In 2016, the Associated Press instructed its writers to refer to vehicle collisions as “crashes” instead of “accidents,” at least in most cases.
 The A-word implies that the incident was unavoidable and no one, including the tortfeasor (negligent driver), was responsible for it.
 Several other governments and media outlets followed the AP’s example.

 Instead, driver error causes about 98 percent of the bicycle wrecks in California.
 Operator impairment and aggressive driving are the two most kinds of driver errors.
 Generally, these things are negligence, which is a legal term for a lack of care.
 If that’s the case, compensation is available.

 This compensation is not there for the asking.
 Insurance companies have gangs of lawyers, many of whom charge more than $2,000 an hour, whose only job is to deny fair compensation to victims.
 In contrast, a Los Angeles personal injury attorney only has one job, which is to ensure maximum compensation for victims.

 Bicycle Crash Injuries

-When a 17lb bicycle collides with a 3,000lb car, the results are usually catastrophic for the bicyclist.
+When a 4,000-plus pound car or truck collides with a bicycle, many of which weigh less than twenty-five pounds, things usually end very badly for bicyclists.
 Some of the serious injuries these victims sustain include:

 Sharona Eslamboly Hakim, Esq. is a successful personal injury attorney and the principal of the Law Offices of Eslamboly Hakim firm in Beverly Hills, California.